grouville/dagger-serverless/tutorial/README.md

 # Dagger serverless tutorial

-In this tutorial, you are going to build, setup and deploy your first serverless application.
+In this tutorial, you are going to build, set up and deploy your first serverless application.

-It will be a simple [hello-app](./hello-app/source) with one API events.
+It will be a simple [hello-app](./hello-app/source) with one API event.

 ## Requirement